astronomer/docs/astro/cli/astro-workspace-service-account.md

 ### astro workspace service-account get

-Shows the name, ID, and API key for each service account on a given Workspace.
+Shows the name, ID, and API token for each service account on a given Workspace.

 #### Usage